-Puerto Rico: Early Money is Crucial
+Early Money Is Crucial

 While most players will have a reasonable increasing income as the game progresses, money is very tight for the first few turns.
 For this reason, even getting a single gold doubloon with the prospector can be a worthwhile action.
-Early money can quickly translate to early buildings.
+Early money can quickly translate into early buildings.

-Get Some Production Running ASAP.
+Get Some Production Running ASAP

 Until you have production, Craftsman actions are useless to you.
 You want to at least be producing something, so when someone else picks craftsman, you are getting some benefit.